 Which comes first, the decision or the evidence?

 Dylan has explained his reasons as to why knowing what decisions you need to make will help you collect better evidence of learning in your classroom.
 We’re keen to hear your thoughts and understanding on this concept.
 Share in the comments below.

-As part of the Q&A session, we asked Dylan and Chris to provide a couple of examples to help illustrate ‘decision-driven data collection’.
+As part of the Q&A session from the previous run of this course, we asked Dylan and Chris to provide a couple of examples to help illustrate ‘decision-driven data collection’.
 A transcript of these examples is also available under Downloads below.